lecilufa/waes/README.md

-# Spring Boot + Mybatis + H2 DB + Maven
-H2 DB start up with Spring Boot start up, it shutdown as Spring Boot shutdown as well.<br><br>
+## Technologies used in the project
+* Oracle/Open JDK 1.8
+* Maven for build automation.
+* SpringBoot for REST endpoints and dependency injection.
+* Mybatis for persistence.
+* JUnit4 for unit testing.
+* Rest Assured for integration testing.
+* Jacoco for testing coverage report
+* H2 DB for in memory DB

+## How to run
 To run the project,2 ways <br>
-1. mvn clean package to build a jar, run this jar<br>
+* mvn clean package to build a jar, run this jar<br>
-2. mvn spring-boot:run<br>
+* mvn spring-boot:run<br>

-# DataBase
+## DataBase
 DB name: H2  (in memory DB)<br>
 DB site: http://www.h2database.com/html/quickstart.html<br>